aliceUnhinged613/docs/pages/learn/getting-started.md

 __Note:__ Other authentication methods include using your username and password credentials or obtaining an [authentication token][token] from the dashboard.
 Authentication tokens come in two types, API tokens, and JSON Web Token (JWT) session tokens.
 While API tokens do not expire, JWT session tokens do after 7 days.

-After logging in, test out the {{ $names.company.lower }} CLI by running the `{{ $names.company.lower }} apps` command, which should return information about the application you created in the previous step.
+After logging in, test out {{ $names.cli.lower }} by running the `{{ $names.company.lower }} apps` command, which should return information about the application you created in the previous step.
 Take a note of the `APP NAME` as you'll need this in the next step to push the code to all devices in that application.

 ```shell
 $ {{ $names.company.lower }} apps